nayan32biswas/mongodb-odm/docs/tutorial/relation/foreignkey_relationship.md

 To read related countries we will use an extra class method `load_related`.

-The `load_related` is a classmethod that load all or partially related field all allocate them with related fields.
+The `load_related` is a classmethod that loads all or partially related fields and allocates them with related fields.

 ```Python
 # Code omitted above